I was sitting in a tree one day in the dark

 when a stranger approached me with something in his bag.

-I said “Thank you very much but I’m happy in obscurity.
-I have no need for such a moon,” and I wished him a pleasant day.
+“Thank you very much,” I said, “but I’m happy in my obscurity and I have no need for such a moon.”
+I wished him a pleasant day.

 “Are you sure?” he said.
 “I could hang it there, or there.”